wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/build-app-solution/includes/3-build-power-apps-app.md

 In this unit, you'll generate a mobile app where the data source is a Microsoft Excel workbook that's stored in Microsoft OneDrive for Business.
 This Excel workbook has a table of different buildings owned by Contoso Manufacturing.
 Today they must email the shared workbook between people as they travel to different locations to make updates.
-With a Power Apps mobile app they will be able to view the buildings directly from the mobile app.
+With a Power Apps mobile app, they will be able to view the buildings directly from their phones.
 In addition, they will also be able to edit the information and even add new buildings.
-All from a user friendly app you will build in the following steps.

-This example uses Excel but keep in mind that you can use data from many other sources, including the Common Data Service, Microsoft SharePoint, cloud services like Salesforce, and on-premises sources like Microsoft SQL Server.
-Giving you the flexibility to build your app from your data no matter where it lives.
+This example uses Excel, but keep in mind that you can use data from many other sources, including the Common Data Service, Microsoft SharePoint, cloud services like Salesforce, and on-premises sources like Microsoft SQL Server.
+This gives you the flexibility to build your app from your data no matter where it lives.

 If you do not have a Power Apps account available, you can sign up for a free Power Apps Community Plan.
 This will allow you to learn and explore Power Apps in your own environment.
-For more information and to sign up go to [https://Power Apps.microsoft.com/en-us/communityplan/](https://powerapps.microsoft.com/en-us/communityplan/)
+For more information and to sign up go to [https://Power Apps.microsoft.com/communityplan/](https://Power Apps.microsoft.com/communityplan/)

 ## Connect to a data source

 1. To connect to a data source, use the following procedure:

 2. Download the Contoso file, extract all of the files and save them to your OneDrive for Business.

 3. Go to [https://make.Power Apps.com](https://make.powerapps.com/) and sign in with your organizational account.